310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Makoto %}
-Ahaha, it totally does~ Cute, very cute~♪
+Ahaha, it totally does\~ Cute, very cute\~♪
 {% endbubble %}

 {% bubble Shinobu %}
 Eek!
-Do not pat my head!
+Don't pat my head!
 I had my hair arranged!
 {% endbubble %}

 {% bubble Subaru %}
 But if you're gonna be rehearsing, won't it just get messy anyway?
-Your choreography has lots of vigorous dance moves, so~

-You guys modelled it after kung fu like us, right?[^6]
+Your choreography has lots of vigorous dance moves, after all~ You guys modelled it after kung fu like us, right?[^6]
 {% endbubble %}

 {% bubble Shinobu %}
 Indeed we did.
-It even ended up being too similar to your performance, so we have also taken ideas from Kenpo[^7], since Tetora-kun knows it well.
+It even ended up being too similar to your performance, so we have also taken ideas from *kenpo*[^7], since Tetora-kun knows it well.

-In the end, we could not really figure out something for ourselves…
+In the end, we couldn't really figure out something for ourselves…

-We were practicing with you Trickstar the whole time, and ended up being influenced by your choreography.
+And we were practicing with you Trickstar the whole time, so we ended up being influenced by your choreography.

-But, if you think it is a problem, then there is still time to make changes.
+But, if you think it is a problem, then there's still time to make changes.
 {% endbubble %}

 {% bubble Hokuto %}